 Culturally informed trauma-integrated healing practice – part 2

-Many First Nations families are creative, energetic, and embodied within their cultural heritage while involved in the systems, structures and opportunities of contemporary Australia.
+Many Aboriginal and Torres Strait Islander families are creative, energetic, and embodied within their cultural heritage while involved in the systems, structures and opportunities of contemporary Australia.
 Some families however continue to be held in the pervasive wounding from trauma that has become generational.
 To fully understand those lives and circumstances, it is necessary to understand and accept the impacts of trauma across generations, without judgement, but with clear insight and intention to use your skills and capacities for healing.

-- Understanding a child’s world is an important step for non-Aboriginal practitioners in this work (09:48)
+- understanding a child’s world as an important step for non-Indigenous practitioners in this work (09:48)

-- An understanding that it takes time to establish safe and connected relationships with First Nations children who experience the effects of generational trauma (21:58)
+- taking time to establish safe and connected relationships with Aboriginal and Torres Strait Islander children who experience the effects of intergenerational trauma (21:58); and

-- The behaviour of First Nations children is language.
-The importance that non-Aboriginal practitioners can listen and interpret this language in a non-judgmental and safe way (28:33)
+- the behaviour of Aboriginal and Torres Strait Islander children as a language.
+The importance of non-Indigenous practitioners listening to and interpreting this language in a non-judgmental and safe way (28:33).

 Further information and resources:

 The preferred terminology used by Emerging Minds in our resources is Aboriginal and Torres Strait Islander, as guided by our Aboriginal and Torres Strait Islander Social and Emotional Wellbeing National Consultancy Group.